keptn/keptn.github.io/content/docs/0.7.x/operate/upgrade/index.md

     * Please [verify that you are connected to the correct Kubernetes cluster](../../troubleshooting/#verify-kubernetes-context-with-keptn-installation) before deploying the upgrading job.

     * Keptn 0.7 uses Helm 3 while previous Keptn releases rely on Helm 2.
 This means that you have to upgrade the Helm releases of your Keptn-managed services.
 Otherwise, a `keptn send new-artifact` does not work anymore.
-For upgrading Helm releases, two options are availble as outlined below.
+For upgrading Helm releases, two options are available as outlined below.
 Please take into account that the end-of-life period of Helm 2 begins on [August 13th, 2020](https://helm.sh/blog/covid-19-extending-helm-v2-bug-fixes/).

 ### Job without Helm 3 Upgrade